shayansid111/url-shortener/README.md

 **Note**: This application will only run until you’re connected to the internet.
-As it needs to fetch APIs; It will not work offline.
+As it needs to fetch APIs; It will not work in offline mode.